florianfesti/boxes/documentation/src/install.rst

 Python
 ......

 Boxes.py is implemented in Python 3.
-It used to work on Python 2.7, too.
-But with the Python 2 approaching end of life support has been dropped.
+For supported minor version see `setup.py`.

 Sphinx
 ......